unyt-org/uix/docs/manual/10 Functions and Contexts.md

 `use` declarations are a powerful tool for creating tranferable and restorable JavaScript functions.

 Nevertheless, there are some constraints you should keep in mind:
  1) Variables that are accessed with `use()` are readonly - they cannot be reassigned.
 The values are immutable per default.
-This restriction does not apply to pointer values.
-If you need mutable values, use pointers.
+This restriction does not apply to pointer values: if you need mutable values, use pointers.
  2) All values accessed with `use()` must be DATEX-compatible
- 3) When content is rendered on the backend with `renderBackend`, `use()` declarations are limited to functions
+ 3) `use()` declarations for a context without a loaded DATEX runtime (this is the case when using `renderBackend`), must be   called with the `"no-datex"` flag: `use("no-datex", ...)`.<br>
+  With this flag flag, more restrictions apply to `use()` declarations:
+    * Pointer values are also immutable
+    * With a few exceptions, only JSON values are supported as dependency values and as arguments/return values of functions that were injected as dependencies.

-`use` declarations must always be added at the beginninf of a function body.
+`use` declarations must always be added at the beginning of a function body.
 Multiple `use` statements in one function are not allowed.

 In single-line arrow functions, `use` statements can be combined with an `&&` operator or separated with commas: